Marc-Solution/Mavera/TESTING.md

 I tested the contact and newsletter forms.
 - When submitting without any message an error message about the required fields appears.
 - When submitting with an invalid email address an error message about the required fields appears.
-- When submitting the form with all inputs valid a success message success message opens in a new tab.
+- When submitting the form with all inputs valid a success message opens in a new tab.

 # Alt attribute for images